JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 A few steps below we will create an Azure Functions triggered by an Event Hub.
 At this moment, in the editor of the Azure portal, the Azure functions can not automatically recognize available Event Hubs.
 We need some secrets to do it by hand.

+Previously, in the (preview) Azure Functions part of the Azure portal, the Azure functions could not automatically recognize available Event Hubs.
+We needed to remember some secrets.

+Just to be known with the security features on an EventHub, let's look at the Shared access policies of the namespace

 1. Within the namespace blade, select the general setting `Shared access policies`
 2. select the already available `RootManageSharedAccessKey` policy

     ![alt tag](img/azure-eventhub-policy.png)

-3. **Write down** the Connection string `Connection String-Primary Key`
+3. Look at the Connection string `Connection String-Primary Key`
-4. **Write down** the `name` of the Event Hub eg. `iotworkshop-eh` *Note: in lower case*
+4. Look at the `name` of the Event Hub eg. `iotworkshop-eh` *Note: in lower case*
+5. You can see that if you want to read and/or listen too and/or manage EventHubs, you need access to the policy

 *Note: The Event Hub itself has Shared access policies too.
-We do not need to remember those, just the one of the policy of the namespace!.*
+You have looked at the policy of the namespace, applicable for all EventHubs!.*

 ## Connecting the hubs to Azure Stream Analytics job input and output